 Put scones on a baking sheet and brush each with a little non-dairy milk.

-Remove from oven and place on cooling rack.
+Put scones on the top shelf of the oven.
+Bake for 12-15 minutes.
+They are done when they have risen and gone a golden brown.
+Remove from oven and place on a cooling rack.
 Serve warm or cold with compote and clotted ‘cream’.

 Mix together the vegan butter and icing sugar using an electric whisk.

 Whisk for a few minutes until you have a buttercream.